 I’m going to give you all the data so you can see for yourself.

-So let’s start off with the first report of 2023.
+So let’s start off with the first jobs report of 2023.

 And let’s assume you started with $10,000 and made every trade through the whole year… including every win and loss.